 Rosanne Papadopoulos OT Reg (MB)

-Rosanne’s intense curiosity of the brain and behavior has driven her professional journey.
+Rosanne is the owner of Discoveries in Therapy and has been an occupational therapist since 1987.
+Her intense curiosity of the brain and behavior has driven her professional journey.
 She began working in adult psychiatry but quickly moved into child neuropsychiatry, working with children with Tourette syndrome, Asperger’s Syndrome, and Attention Deficit Disorder.
 She slowly began working in private practice and eventually left the hospital system to work in her own business on a part-time basis.

 The pivotal learning about the brain and behavior began when she trained as a Relationship Development Intervention (RDI)® program certified consultant in 2004.
 It was, and continues to be, an incredible journey about the powerful impact of relationships on children’s developing minds.
 This training focuses on development, attachment and coaching parents/caregivers to recognize the moments of emotional and cognitive connection with their child.
 Relationships can clearly change the biology of the brain!